Army on rise in Libya's east, spurring hopes of normal life

 Such claims have been tested by recent events, however.
 In the past month two bomb attacks in Benghazi have struck prominent Haftar allies.

 Violence has flared between the LNA and its main opponent, the Benghazi Revolutionaries Shura Council (BRSC).
-This week at least 20 LNA troops were killed when Haftar launched his latest offensive, which included air strikes over parts of the city.
+This week at least 38 LNA troops have died after Haftar launched his latest offensive, which included air strikes over parts of the city.

+On Thursday the LNA said it had "liberated" the long-contested district of Guwarsha, with at least 18 of the LNA's men killed in a single day's fighting.

-In Ganfouda, human rights groups estimate that more than 130 families have been trapped for months without access to fresh food by an LNA siege, though the army says it has offered them a chance to leave.
+In Ganfouda, human rights groups estimate that more than 130 families have been trapped for months without access to fresh food by an LNA siege - though the army says it has offered them a chance to leave.
 When LNA air strikes have hit civilians, the army has accused its opponents of using human shields.

 The LNA's real power can be hard to gauge.
 Supporters say training and organization have improved, but the army's strength depends on complex and shifting local alliances.
 Analysts attribute its breakthroughs in Benghazi against the BRSC and Islamic State partly to injections of material and intelligence support from Egypt, the United Arab Emirates, and France.